-Debt and bankruptcy aren’t two words no one likes to think about, but if your money problems have gotten out of control, filing for bankruptcy may be one of your last resorts to save face financially.
+Updated April 5, 2019: No one likes to think about debt and bankruptcy, but if your money problems have gotten out of control, filing for bankruptcy may be one of your last resorts.

 Your debts may become unmanageable if you’ve been unemployed and can’t get out from under mounting expenses, or if a divorce, chronic health problem or other personal issue has impacted your finances.

-If attempts at budgeting or working out arrangements with creditors haven’t produced a solution and you’re on the brink of becoming destitute, declaring bankruptcy can work to eliminate most of your debts and allow you to start over again.
+If attempts at budgeting or working out arrangements with creditors haven’t produced a solution and you’re on the brink of becoming destitute, declaring bankruptcy can eliminate most of your debts and allow you to start over.

 Bankruptcy gets rid of most forms of unsecured debt that isn’t protected or backed up with an asset or piece of collateral.
 Bankruptcy can usually dismiss:

 - Medical bills (Studies show about 62% of bankruptcies are linked to medical debt)

 - Overdue bills turned over to collection agencies